 - Storing it on the counter: Once it has cooled then store the bread in an airtight container and keep it in your pantry or on the counter.
 Don’t store it in your fridge because it will dry out.
 It will last on your counter for 4-5 days.
 Add the glaze on top when you are ready to eat it!

 Pin this now to find it laterPin It

 - In a large mixing bowl add eggs and beat.
 Next add sugar, eggnog, melted margarine, rum extract, and vanilla.
 Mix until combined.

 - Add flour, baking powder, nutmeg, and cinnamon.
 Stir until moist.

-- To make the eggnog glaze: Whisk together the powdered sugar and 2 tablespoons eggnog.
+- Whisk together the powdered sugar and 2 tablespoons eggnog.
 Add additional eggnog if you want the glaze to be thinner.
 Pour the glaze over the top of the bread.

 Nutrition information is automatically calculated, so should only be used as an approximation.